Cellulose SPOT Synthesis Peptide Array (Membrane)

 - To place an order

-The ABIMED peptide arrayer system consists of a computer controlled Gilson diluter and XYZ liquid handling robot which allows the deposition on amino-PEG cellulose membranes of individual activated amino acids resulting in peptide formation using FMOC chemistry.
-Peptides are synthesized with a theoretical limit of 40 residues although the manufacturer recommends 20 residues as a more reasonable limit.
-Our mass spectrometry of peptides cleaved from the membranes indicates that a maximum length of 12 residues ensures that there will be some material covalently linked to each spot with the correct molecular weight.
+The Intavis SPOT synthesis peptide arrayer system consists of a computer controlled Gilson, Inc. diluter and XYZ liquid handling robot which allows the deposition on amino-PEG cellulose membranes of individual activated amino acids resulting in peptide formation using FMOC chemistry.
+The practical upper limit is about 40 residues in length although 30-25 residues is a more reasonable upper limit.
+The shorter the epitope, the more flawless the spot product.

-Up to four 9 x 13 cm membranes, which can be reused 10-20 times, can be synthesized simultaneously.
-Each membrane can hold 600 peptide spots.
-Each spot consists of 20 nmol starting peptide.
-Basically, the membranes are loaded onto the XYZ robot and 20 nmol of activated FMOC beta alanine are deposited in a 200 nanoliter volume forming a spot with a diameter of ca. 3 mm.
-After coupling, the membrane is then acetylated to prevent unwanted synthesis between the spots.
+Two membranes, which can be probed and stripped perhaps 5-10 times, can be synthesized simultaneously.
+Each membrane allows up to 600 peptide spots.
+Each spot consists of approximately 40 nmol starting peptide.
+Basically, activated FMOC residues are deposited in a 200 nanoliter volume forming a spot with a diameter of approximately 2-3 mm.
+After coupling, the membrane is acetylated to prevent unwanted synthesis between the spots.

-The FMOC group is then removed (de-blocking) from the beta alanine and synthesis of the desired peptides begins.
-Beta alanine is used because it provides a uniform start to the synthesis and acts, along with the PEG, as a spacer.
-40 nMoles of incoming FMOC protected residue are used to achieve coupling.
+The FMOC group is then removed and synthesis of the desired peptide continues.
 Activation occurs via a DIC/HOBT strategy.
-De-blocking, washing, acetylation and final side-chain deprotection steps are performed manually.
-Three to four residues can be coupled in an average day.
-The membranes are labeled and grided and you are provided with a printout and file that details which sequences are contained on each spot.
+De-blocking, washing, acetylation and final side-chain deprotection steps are performed automatically.
+Four residues can be coupled per day.
+The membranes are gridded with pencil and you are provided with a printout and/or file that details which sequences are contained on each spot.